-The British school of critical realism, which has been customarily referred to as Bhaskarian critical realism, is associated with the London–born philosopher Ram “Roy” Bhaskar (Hindī, राम „रॉय“ भास्कर, Rāma “Rôya” Bhāskara as pronounced in this MP3 audio file), 1944–2014, among numerous other scholars.
+The British school of critical realism, which has been customarily referred to as Bhaskarian critical realism, is applied libertarian Marxism.
+Critical realism is associated with the London–born philosopher Ram “Roy” Bhaskar (Hindī, राम „रॉय“ भास्कर, Rāma “Rôya” Bhāskara as pronounced in this MP3 audio file), 1944–2014, among numerous other scholars.
 It was initiated with basic critical realism—also known as original critical realism or first–wave critical realism.
 Bhaskar’s lifework was subsequently completed, in 2002, with the philosophy of metaReality (MP3 audio file).
 He then elucidated and applied metaReality, over the next dozen years, until his death.
 As with the critical social theoretical tradition in toto, critical realism focuses upon emancipation from domination.
 Critical realists, however, presuppose a speculative, unseen reality—ontologically distinct from either human consciousness or actual events.
 Be that as it may, certain branches of the larger critical movement have failed to acknowledge any clear lines of demarcation.

 Critical social perspectives—including critical realism—can be generally classified as representations of neo–Marxism.
 Nevertheless, in critical realism, oppression is an expression of demireality (disunity in difference).
 Oppressive ideologies are both interpretive and instrumental (or real).
 They refer to human knowledge about demireality and to intersections of domination.
 As such, ethnicism, sexism/misogyny, classism, lookism, ableism/disablism, heterosexism/heteronormativity/homophobia, biphobia, sizeism, anti–Islamicism/Islamophobia/anti-Muslimism, antisemitism/anti–Judaism, racism, ethnocentrism, sightism, ageism, lookism, adultism, audism, heightism, cissexism/cisnormativity/transantagonism, sanism/mentalism/neurotypicalism/neurelitism, and all the rest need to be dismantled or eliminated, not merely attacked or refuted, as in contrasting critical positions.
 Included are particular adaptations of the original Frankfurt School, not to mention the more recent new critical theories.